 Once I knew where to go, Din Tai Fung was easy to find… it had a huge line of folks waiting to get in.
 Slightly discouraged, I approached the hostess stand and asked how long the wait would be.
 Cheerfully I was told 20-30 minutes, so I decided to sign in.
 This is where the fun really begins.
 Once I got my printed number I was told they would call the numbers.
 In Chinese?
 I asked.
 Yes, but the numbers were also shown on the overhead digital display and a gentle bell rang each time a number was called.
 Easy peasy.
 I was also given a clipboard with a menu and a pen to make my choices prior to being seated.
 Brilliant.

 While making my way through the menu (in English and Chinese) I spotted their highly recommended XiaoLongBao original steamed pork dumplings and fried rice with shrimp and egg.
-I ordered a Taiwanese beer and eight treasure rice dish for dessert.
-A gracious staff member came up and asked if it was my first time – being a tall, English-speaking caucasian certainly makes you stand out in this crowd.
-She then proceeded to give me two brochures in English about how Din Tai Fung got started and where their other locations are around the world – 41 presently – including three in the U.S.A. in Aradia, California and Bellvue, Washington.
+I ordered a Taiwanese beer and the eight treasure rice dish for dessert.
+A gracious staff member came up and asked if it was my first time – being a tall, English-speaking Caucasian certainly makes you stand out in this crowd.
+She then proceeded to give me two brochures in English about how Din Tai Fung got started and where their other locations are around the world – 119 locations in 15 countries!
+Including many in the U.S.A.
 She came back later to review the order to be sure I didn’t want to change my order.

 When my number was called, precisely 30 minutes later, I was brought to my table, which was already set and ready to go.
 I was greeted by a friendly server in English and given an instruction card on how to eat the dumplings.
 This is actually important because if you don’t do it properly, the scalding gravy inside the dumpling could burn you.
 You need to let it escape first by poking it with your chopstick (eating with chopsticks is a whole different article).